Regression & Interpretability Challenge

 📝 Methodological Note: The Contrived Nature of This Example

-Important: This is a contrived example designed to illustrate the dangers of linear regression.
-In this simulation:
+This is a contrived example designed to illustrate the dangers of linear regression:

 • Blood test stress levels have a perfectly linear relationship with anxiety (by design)